dyozie/pivotal-hd-docs/content/getting-started/map-reduce-java/list-fivestar-reviewers-business-with-usernames.md

 ##Approach
 In this tutorial, the following important concepts are demonstrated:

 * Reduce side Join, joined by a common key across the datasets
 * Multiple data sets, processed by individual mappers
 * Join the smaller data set using distributed cache

-Following are the steps to the exercise:
+Steps:

 *  Understand the Data formats
-*  Preparing the user names
+*  Prepare the user names
 *  Design the ReviewMapper

 ##Working with the Tutorial